coufalja/regatta-client/README.md

 ## Examples

 ### Get all tables
-this example retrieves all available table in the Regatta
+this example retrieves all available tables in the Regatta store

 ```
 regatta-client table
 ```

 ### Get client and server version
-this example prints client and server version
+this example prints client and Regatta server version

 ```
 regatta-client version